soig/super-tool-scripts/README.md

 ## Name normalization scripts

-Those scripts are about normalize names regarding "Le" prefix which is used eg in Britanny:
+Those scripts are about normalize names regarding "Le" prefix which is used eg in Britanny.
+They are usefull after importing some Geneanet subtrees in my own tree.

 ### split-Le+Roux-in-Le-Roux.script

-This script is usefull after importing some Geneanet subtrees in my own tree.
 It splits names such as "Le Roux" into "Le" prefix and "Roux" name.
 One could fork it in order to do same for gentlement & ladies ("De …").

 ### split-Roux-Le-in-Le-Roux.script

-This script is usefull after importing some Geneanet subtrees in my own tree.
 It splits names such as "Roux (Le)" into "Le" prefix and "Roux" name.
 One could fork it in order to do same for gentlement & ladies ("De …").